 2.Go generic

 Try generic medicines, too.
-According to the FDA, which tightly regulates generic drugs to ensure they meet the same quality standards as name-brand medications, the price of generic drugs is 80-85% less than brand-name medicines.
+According to the FDA, which tightly regulates generic drugs to ensure they meet the same quality standards as name-brand medications, the price of generic drugs is 80-85% less than name-brand medicines.

 3. Use Ibotta